sjsu-interconnect/cs163/docs/project-doc.md

      - Perform initial exploratory analysis to understand data distributions, correlations, and patterns.
      - Use visualization techniques to identify trends, seasonality, and potential data issues.

-These preprocessing steps will prepare the data for effective analysis and modeling, ensuring that it is accurate, consistent, and suitable for developing reliable weather forecasts and detecting anomalies.

 <!---
 ----------